 Pay increase

-Median basic pay rises remain at 3% across the public, private and voluntary sectors.
+Median basic pay awards hold at 3% across the public and private sectors for the fifth consecutive quarter.

 More on this topic